Best Resume Formats: A Guide for 2023

 -

-Work history — This resume format is based on skills, so the work history section will be minimal.
-Only list your job title, place of employment, location and the dates of employment.
+Work experience — This resume format is based on skills, so the work experience section will be minimal.
+Only list your job title, place of employment, location, and dates of employment.
 That is it.
 Do not add any additional information.

 It should follow this format: